 SUSAN GOTTLIEB is the co-founder and co-owner of The G2 Gallery (www.theg2gallery.com) in Venice, California, a philanthropic art gallery which features wildlife and nature art exclusively.
 All proceeds from sales of work at the gallery are donated to conservation organizations.
 Ms. Gottlieb is dedicated to conservation and passionate about birds and wildlife.
 Both she and her husband, Mr. Dan Gottlieb, are talented wildlife photographers who travel around the world to capture photos of wildlife and nature.
 She also began a native garden in Beverly Hills in 1990 to save water with drought tolerant plants and attract birds.
 The garden has been designated as official Backyard Wildlife Habitat by the National Wildlife Federation and featured in various newspaper and magazine articles.
 Ms. Gottlieb serves on the board of The Friends of the Ballona Wetlands and supports many conservation organizations.
 She lives with her husband and four rescued cats, which are able to roam their property and enjoy the outdoors safely and without threatening birds or other animals thanks to a special open air cat run they constructed on their property.
-Ms. Gottlieb has been a member of the board since 2009.
+Ms. Gottlieb was a member of the board from 2009-2018.

 DAVID JENSEN has served as the president of the Mendocino Coast Audubon Society for six years.
 He has been interested in birds his entire life and has been actively birding since he met the legendary David Gaines in 1977.
 At that time Jensen was working as a commercial fisherman and construction diver.
 He later returned to college and earned a Master’s degree in Entomology at U.C.
 Berkeley, where he studied the effects of selenium poisoning at Kesterson National Wildlife Refuge.
 That led him to a career in environmental management, which has included hazardous waste enforcement, the cleanup of a former uranium processing plant, and his current role as Director of Environmental Health for Mendocino County.
 David’s diverse background and education have helped him to collaborate with differing factions.
 As a regional stakeholder in the Marine Life Protection Act’s North Coast Region, David worked with commercial, sport, tribal and environmental groups to negotiate the protection of important seabird rookeries.
 Part teacher and part missionary, David most enjoys working with beginning birders, patiently answering their questions as he introduces them to the wonders of the avian world, passing on the legacy he inherited more than thirty-five years ago.